Gabaldonlab/Q-PHAST/README.md

 # qCAST

-This is a pipeline to analyze images and obtain AST measurements.
+This is an interactive application to analyze images and obtain AST measurements.
 To use it you need to:

 - Install the pipeline as specified [here](https://github.com/Gabaldonlab/qCAST/blob/main/wiki/installation.md).